ssreekanth2000/project_1/report.md

 ![alt text](https://github.com/ssreekanth2000/project_1/blob/master/photos/weed_heroin.png)

-There appears to be no significant correlation outside the fact that age of first cannabis use between the ages of 15 and 20 correlates with earlier Heroin use.
-Heroin age later seems to be an independent variable not dependent on cannabis use.
+There appears to be no significant correlation outside the fact that age of first cannabis use between the ages of 15 and 20 correlates with earlier Heroin use.The age at which people have tried Heroin later seems to be an independent variable not dependent on cannabis use.

 I am now going to plot four CDFs indicating the age at which people have tried various substances.
 This is just to view the trends.